crolllab/teaching/Microbiome_Applications/README.md

 ### Dominance

-The dominance index refers to the abundance of the most abundant species.
+Dominance indices capture the contribution of the single most abundant taxon.
+A highly dominant community is one where one or a few taxa account for most of the reads:

 ```r
 tab <- dominance(mbiot, index = "all")